 Rookie Nicolo Bulega (Sky Racing Team VR46) continued his amazing form in the Moto3 field and was not far off Navarro’s time; he finished just 0.166 seconds slower with a time of 1:44.125.
 Teammate to Bulega, Romano Fenati who won the 2015 Le Mans round of the Moto3, finished just 0.57 seconds slower above his KTM.

 Behind these two was five more Honda riders including Livio Loi (RW Racing GP BV), Niccolo Antonelli (Ongetta Rivacold), Aron Canet (EG 0,0), Jakub Kornfeil (Drive M7 SIC Racing Team) and Hiroki Ono (Honda Team Asia).
-They finished ahead of the fastest Leopard Racing KTM rider Quartararo and Brad Binder was tenth fastest, just outside a second a lower than Navarro.
+They finished ahead of the fastest Leopard Racing KTM rider Quartararo and Brad Binder was 10th fastest, just outside a second a lower than Navarro.

-The fastest Mahindra was Francesco Bagnaia (Aspar Mahindra Team Moto3) in fifteenth lapping 1.350 seconds slower than Navarro.
+The fastest Mahindra was Francesco Bagnaia (Aspar Mahindra Team Moto3) in 15th lapping 1.350 seconds slower than Navarro.
 Alexis Masbou (Peugeot MC Saxoprint) was the fast Peugeot behind Bagnaia 1.384 seconds slower than the leader.
 The only female Maria Herrera (MH6 Laglisse) was 1.946 seconds slower than the leader in twenty-fourth.

 Two riders out of Le Mans due to injuries